 - Washing Machine: 2 gallons per minute

-Make sure to account for all of your potential combined uses and choose a pump that can accommodate the maximum total flow rate.
+Make sure to account for all of your potential combined uses and choose a rainwater collection pump that can accommodate the maximum total flow rate.

 Pressure or Total Dynamic Head

-So, now that you know your flow rate and your pressure/TDH required, you'll need to make sure your selected pump can accommodate both.
+So, now that you know your flow rate and your pressure/TDH required, you'll need to make sure you selected one of the different types of water pumps can accommodate both.
 Let's take a look at the example pump curve below.